dsmilkov/dsmilkov.github.io/_posts/2013-10-21-analyze-your-email-metadata.markdown

 {% endhighlight %}

 <sup>2.
-There are several things that can make an email invalid: missing  <code>FROM</code> or <code>TO</code> field, invalid timestamp, or simply being an empty (<code>None</code>) object.
+There are several things that can make an email invalid; missing  <code>FROM</code> or <code>TO</code> field, invalid timestamp, or simply being an empty object.
 </sup>

-Now that we have the filtered email headers let's find the collaborators, i.e., we want to filter out anything that is a mailing list (such as company-wide lists, project based lists etc.) and a promotion list (such as Facebook updates, LinkedIn updates, etc.).
-A simple but effective way to do is to assume that person A is a collaborator if we have both sent to A, and received from A at least K emails.
-To find the collaborators,  we will first count the number of sent and received emails for every email address.
+Furthermore, we want to filter out anything that is a mailing list (e.g. company-wide lists, project based lists) or a promotion list (e.g. Facebook and LinkedIn updates).
+A simple but effective way to do is to keep email A if we have both sent and received at least K emails with A. To do this, we first count the number of sent and received emails for every email address.
 We will use <code>Counter</code>, a nice dictionary-based structure for counting:

 {% highlight python %}
 from collections import Counter